 This is another state in which signs will not give you any protection.

 And yet another.
 You’ll get no protection from signage in the State of Wyoming.
 All that Wyoming requires in the way of proof of dangerous dog breeds is one person’s opinion that the breed is dangerous.

 Is that screwed up?
 You bet it is.
 But it is what it is.

 I’m not a lawyer, and I’m the last person who can fight these totally screwed up laws in Wyoming and other places.
 All I can tell you is that you need to know the laws in your state.
 They might be pretty screwed up laws, but they’re still the laws and you still have to obey them.

-Got a dog?
-Get a sign.
+My take on it is if you’ve got a dog, get a sign.
 It might not mean much in the grand scheme of things, but at the very least, it might indemnify you if someone comes for your dog.
-It might not make a huge difference, but it couldn’t hurt.
 I don’t think I can really offer you much more than that.

 Get the sign, and make it real, not cute.